 • multiple sclerosis/stroke/pudendal neuropathy/spinal injury

-• infectious diarrhoea or inflammatory bowel disease
+• infectious diarrhea or inflammatory bowel disease

 • constipation/impaction